-Newport Center Medical Group City of Lafayette, CO

-City of Goodyear, AZ

-Sister servants of the Eternal Word
+Newport Center Medical Group City of Lafayette, CO City of Goodyear, AZ Sister servants of the Eternal Word

-the services provided.
+It is not known whether the listed clients approve or disapprove on the services provided.
 The new clients on page one are listed with their approval and permission.